Tekcoder/Enhance-an-existing-project/README.md

 # Enhance-an-existing-project

-This is the updated code base and documentation for Project 8 of the Front End Developer Path at Open Classrooms.
+This is the updated code base and documentation for Project 8.

 The project covers